LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 - the sorted dataset has been created using `spark.read.parquet("path + "web_sales_piece.parquet").sort("ws_sold_time_sk").coalesce(1).write.parquet(path + "web_sales_piece_sorted_ws_sold_time_sk.parquet")`
 - **Download the test data:**
+  - Retrieve the test data using `wget`, a web browser, or any method of your choosing
   - [web_sales_piece.parquet](https://sparkdltrigger.web.cern.ch/sparkdltrigger/Parquet_Tests/web_sales_piece.parquet)
   - [web_sales_piece_sorted_ws_sold_time_sk.parquet](https://sparkdltrigger.web.cern.ch/sparkdltrigger/Parquet_Tests/web_sales_piece_sorted_ws_sold_time_sk.parquet)

-Tests:
+**Run the tests**

-1. **Fast** (reads only 20k rows): Spark reading with a filter that makes use of column and offset indexes:
+1. **Fast** (reads only 20k rows):
+   Spark will read the Parquet using a filter and makes use of **column and offset indexes**:
 ```
+bin/spark-shell

-val path = "/home/luca/test/web_sales_sample_parquet1.12.2/"
+val path = "./"
 val df = spark.read.parquet(path + "web_sales_piece_sorted_ws_sold_time_sk.parquet")

+// Read the file using a filter, this will use column and offset indexes
 val q1 = df.filter("ws_sold_time_sk=28801")
 val plan = q1.queryExecution.executedPlan
 q1.collect

 // Use Spark metrics to see how many rows were processed
-// This is also avilable for the WebUI in graphical form
+// This is also available for the WebUI in graphical form
 val metrics = plan.collectLeaves().head.metrics
 metrics("numOutputRows").value

 res: Long = 20000
 ```
-The result is that only 20000 rows were processed, this corresponds to processing just a few pages, and it is driven by the min-max value statistics in the column index for column ws_sold_time_sk.
+The result shows that only 20000 rows were processed, this corresponds to processing just a few pages, as opposed to reading and processing the entire file.
+This is made possible by the use of the min-max value statistics in the column index for column ws_sold_time_sk.
-The column index is crated by default in Spark version 3.2.x and higher.
+Column indexes are created by default in Spark version 3.2.x and higher.

-2. **Slow** (reads 2M rows): Same as above but this time we disable the use of column indexes.
+2. **Slow** (reads 2M rows):
+   Same as above but this time we disable the use of column indexes.
    Note this is also what happens if you use Spark versions prior to Spark 3.2.0 (notably Spark 2.x) to read the file.
 ```
+bin/spark-shell

-val path = "/home/luca/test/web_sales_sample_parquet1.12.2/"
+val path = "./"
 // disable the use of column indexes for testing purposes
 val df = spark.read.option("parquet.filter.columnindex.enabled","false").parquet(path + "web_sales_piece_sorted_ws_sold_time_sk.parquet")

 val q1 = df.filter("ws_sold_time_sk=28801")
 val plan = q1.queryExecution.executedPlan
 q1.collect

 // Use Spark metrics to see how many rows were processed
 val metrics = plan.collectLeaves().head.metrics
 metrics("numOutputRows").value